osteele/hanzi-api-server/README.md

 ## License

-This project is licensed for non-commercial use under the GNU Affero Gernal Public License - see the [LICENSE](LICENSE) file for details.
+This project is licensed for non-commercial use under the GNU Affero General Public License - see the [LICENSE](LICENSE) file for details.